-Prior to listing on the Kraken platform, Kraken performed due diligence on SBR and determined that Kraken was permitted to make SBR available for trading to UK users, in compliance with UK law.
-This process generally consists of reviewing publicly available information on the following:
+Prior to listing on the Kraken platform, Kraken performed due diligence on SBR and determined that SBR is unlikely to be a security or derivative under Canadian securities legislation.
+Our analysis generally includes, but is not limited to, reviewing publicly available information on the following:

-- The creation, governance, usage and design of SBR, including the source code, security and roadmap for growth in the developer community and, if available, the background of the developer(s) that created SBR; - The supply, demand, maturity, utility and liquidity of SBR;

-- Material technical risks associated with SBR, including any code defects, security breaches and other threats concerning SBR and its supporting blockchain (such as the susceptibility to hacking and impact of forking), or the practices and protocols that apply to them; and - Legal and regulatory risks associated with SBR, including (i) any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of SBR, and (ii) consideration of statements made by any regulators or securities regulatory authorities in the UK, other regulators of the International Organization of Securities Commissions, or the regulator with the most significant connection to SBR about whether SBR, or generally about whether the type of crypto asset, is a security and/or derivative.
+- The creation, governance, usage and design of SBR, including the source code, security and roadmap for growth in the developer community and, if available, the background of the developer(s) that created SBR; - The supply, demand, maturity, utility and liquidity of SBR; - Material technical risks associated with SBR, including any code defects, security breaches and other threats concerning SBR and its supporting blockchain (such as the susceptibility to hacking and impact of forking), or the practices and protocols that apply to them; and - Legal and regulatory risks associated with SBR, including (i) any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of SBR, and (ii) consideration of statements made by any regulators or securities regulatory authorities in Canada, other regulators of the International Organization of Securities Commissions, or the regulator with the most significant connection to SBR about whether SBR, or generally about whether the type of crypto asset, is a security and/or derivative.